 Blueberry or bilberry compote

 Bilberries are more delicious than blueberries, their cultivated cousins.
 Too bad that I can only get cultivated blueberries.
-They are still pretty good and much better than no blueberries at all and they keep well as they contain a natural preservative.
+They are still pretty good and much better than no berries at all.
+Blueberries keep well as they contain a natural preservative.
 This is good and bad.
 Supermarkets love to stock them because they have a long shelf life, but their taste fades with age so it is worth checking that they are fresh and not dried out or mouldy.

 |100 g||(4 oz)||blueberries, fresh or frozen (or use bilberries if you can get them!)|